 Therefore, I dedicated this full article only to cool day trips you can take from Barcelona.

 Here is a full list of fun things to do in Barcelona.

-So, let us have a close look on these 33 day trips from Barcelona to enjoy a weekend or a few days away for the hustle and bustle.
-Pack your beach towel, put on your best travel shoes and hit the road.
+So, let us have a close look on these tours to enjoy a weekend or a few days away for the hustle and bustle.

 Turn on the music (check out our travel songs compilation), and… enjoy your trip!

 1. Montserrat Mountain and Monastery

 The Montserrat Mountain is a multi-peaked mountain, only a 1-hour train ride away.

 This is a perfect activity for a day outside the city for every hiker and nature lover.
 The monastery at Montserrat Mountain is also worth it to visit.

 There is a black Madonna you can visit – impressive stuff.

 You can either take the cable car for going up the mountain or hike up.